 Manhattan, September 1975.
 The sun has started to set.
 A woman wearing a swimsuit is lying next to a boat in the dark waters of East River.
-The men in the boat are trying to communicate with her, but they only receive combinations of meaningless syllables in return.
-When they try to pull up her in the boat, she resists in a way that would have been termed violent had they been police officers.
-The woman is 26 years old, her name is Diana Nyad and she intended to swim around Manhattan, whereas the men are operating her accompanying boat.
-Diana has a virus infection and is now in a position, against her principles, where she has to abandon her dream.
+The men in the boat are trying to communicate with her, but they only receive meaningless syllables in return.
+When they try to pull her up into the boat, she resists in a way that would have been termed violent had they been police officers.
+The woman is 26-year-old Diana Nyad—who intended to swim around Manhattan—and the men are operating her accompanying boat.
+Diana is weakened by a virus infection and is now in a position—against her principles—where she has to abandon her dream.

-This wasn’t the first time that someone tried to swim around Manhattan.
-The possibility to swim around one of the greatest cities in the world had rendered this feat the stuff of legends already back in 1875, when Matthew Webb was able to show that long-distance swims could actually end happily by swimming from England to France.
-According to military strategists, you win the battle once you have your enemy surrounded, and swimming around Manhattan was the ultimate analogy in this regard.
-Swimming from point A to point B but ending up where you started.
+This wasn’t the first time that someone tried to swim around Manhattan, one of the greatest cities in the world.
+In 1875, Matthew Webb was able to show that long-distance swims could end happily, when he swam from England to France.
+According to military strategists, you win the battle once you have your enemy surrounded, and swimming around Manhattan was the ultimate analogy.
+You swim from point A to point B but end up where you started.

-A successful swim around Manhattan is more than swimming the 29 miles around the island that’s been the world’s financial center for over a century.
+A successful swim around Manhattan has more challenges than simply the distance of 29 miles around the island that’s been the world’s financial center for over a century.
 You also need to be able to navigate the Hudson River, the Harlem River and the East River.
-All three waterways were heavily trafficked already in 1910, when the first daredevils attempted this swim.
-Large barges supplied the increasingly densely populated metropolis with food, fabrics and fuel.
-The swim was further complicated by the tide making the water in the rivers flow back and forth.
+When the first daredevils attempted this swim in 1910, all three waterways were already heavily trafficked with large barges supplying the increasingly densely populated metropolis with food, fabrics and fuel.
+The swim was further complicated by shifting tides in the rivers.

-Swedish waters only experience minuscule tidal effects and these are more or less negligible in the northern end of the Baltic Sea.
-Around Manhattan, however, these forces are somewhere in-between and may constitute a challenge when swimming.
+Swedish waters only experience minuscule tidal effects and tidal forces are negligible in the northern end of the Baltic Sea.
+Around Manhattan, however, these forces are somewhere in between and may constitute a challenge when swimming.
 The tidal currents switch twice a day, which means that the water is still for approximately five minutes before changing direction.

-The National Oceanographic Atmospheric Administration (NOAA) now keeps an eye on all tidal effects in the United States.
-This was more difficult at the beginning of last century.
-Swimmers hoping to complete this heroic feat were forced to try to figure out these effects by throwing newspaper pages in the water and watch how they moved in relation to land.
-The 12 mile swim in the Hudson River constitutes the longest part when rounding Manhattan, and swimming here at the wrong time could be very strenuous.
+While the National Oceanographic Atmospheric Administration (NOAA) keeps an eye on all tidal effects in the United States, at the beginning of last century, this was more difficult.
+Swimmers hoping to complete this heroic swim threw newspaper pages into the water and watched how they moved in relation to land to figure out the tidal patterns.
+The 12-mile swim in the Hudson River constitutes the longest part when rounding Manhattan, and swimming here at the wrong time could be very strenuous.

-Robert Dowling was eighteen years old in August 1915.
+The next person to attempt the swim was 18-year-old Robert Dowling in August 1915.
 He was the son of a hotel baron, who arranged accompanying boats.
-Dowling’s plan was to swim from The Battery up the East River through Hell Gate and onwards into Harlem River.
+Dowling’s plan was to swim from The Battery up the East River through Hell Gate and onwards into the Harlem River.
 However, he was unable to continue around the entire island as parts of the river were drained of water.
-His swimming speed for this distance, which measures 12 miles, is estimated at approximately 19 minutes per mile.
-Later observations from NOAA enable us to calculate that the tide provided him with half of his speed.
-This means that his speed in standing water would be 38 minutes per mile, which is in all honesty quite mediocre by today’s standards.
+His swimming speed for the 12-mile distance was estimated at approximately 19 minutes per mile.
+Later NOAA observations enable us to calculate that the tide provided him with half of his speed.
+This means that his speed in standing water would be 38 minutes per mile, which is quite mediocre by today’s standards.
 A few weeks later, Dowling picked another route and swam all the way around Manhattan in 13 hours and 45 minutes.